 - Lecturing is the most common method of presenting content in college classrooms.
 Why is lecturing a less productive method of teaching in the online environment?

-- In the virtual classroom, lectures are short and few.
-With this being the case, where are the students going to get the information they need to obtain the learning objectives?
+- Where are the students going to get the information they need to obtain the learning objectives?

 - Are video, audio, and real-time activities a benefit in a text-based asynchronous online course?
 Why or why not?